AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/the-live-feed/live-feed-overview.md

 >
 >You cannot use the custom date filter in the Live Feed, but you can in the web application.

-Use quick action buttons to quickly make a call, send an email, or navigate to a person's Linkedin profile.
+Use quick action buttons to quickly make a call, send an email, or navigate to a person's [!DNL Linkedin] profile.

 ## Target Tab {#target-tab}